Fingerprinting and Background check Policies

 Providing a safe place is essential to the fulfillment of the Church’s Mission of reconciliation.
 One of the outward and visible signs of that safety is the care with which we screen, call and employ suitable persons to carry out this ministry.
-The diligence and deliberation of our processes are intentionally focused and should always be based on the best practices available.
-Trust is of the highest value in safe places.
-Proper screening is not intended to create trust but rather to protect and maintain the trust already present.

-- Clergy (full and part time, canonically resident, licensed or supply)
+- Clergy (full and part time, canonically resident, licensed or supply) and complete an employee application found at the link below

 - All Church employees over the age of 18 years old (regardless of the number hours worked) including, St. Columba.
 All employees under the age of 18 years old will be required to complete a background check using a form which includes a release signed by a parent or guardian.
 An employee is anyone who receives a paycheck or is regularly remunerated.